apollographql/apollo-kotlin-execution/Writerside/topics/ktor.md

 # Ktor

-> See [sample-ktor](https://github.com/apollographql/apollo-kotlin-execution/tree/main/sample-ktor) for a project using the Ktor bindings.
+> See [sample-ktor](https://github.com/apollographql/apollo-kotlin-execution/tree/main/sample-ktor) for a project using the Ktor integration.

-To use the Ktor bindings, add `apollo-execution-ktor` to your dependencies and a Ktor engine:
+To use the Ktor integration, add `apollo-execution-ktor` to your dependencies and a Ktor engine:

 ```kotlin
 dependencies {